 Some percentages do not add to 100% due to decimal rounding National emissions are a sum of federal, tribal, and other emissions.
-"Other" category to non-federal and non-tribal lands.
+"Other" category refers to emissions from non-federal and non-tribal lands.

 Distribution of Emissions by Land and Source Type